Yuriysteam/yuriysteam.github.io/_projects/gurotesuka.md

 ##### Day 4 (+1 kanji)

 <span class="p-text">Aha, apperently 円口田 do have different height and sit differently on the baseline.
 Actually still not sure where should be a baseline for kanjies.
 Seams like kanji should sit a bit narrower than latins.
 Also, height of symbols are different and I have to study or google each to see the relationshp and how other's design those before.</span>
 <span class="p-text">Adding today 力 for strength.
 It looks super simmilar to Katakana ka カ (together 力カ ), but seams ka is a bit smaller.
-Have to investigate that.
-Also, fixing a base line for all kanjis, and making them a bit wide to reflect the nature of typeface.
-No, I can make small sentances to test the font.</span>
+Here is [the explanation](https://japanese.stackexchange.com/questions/39867/is-there-any-difference-between-writing-the-katakana-カ-and-the-kanji-力).
+Also, fixing the base line for all kanjis.
+Making them a bit wider to reflect the nature of typeface.
+Now, I can make small sentances to test the font.</span>

 Also, I can almost write some brand name now [田力本](https://tariki-hongan.jp) I think it's like rice, power, real?